KristianOellegaard/django-hvad/docs/public/models.rst

 ***************

-Models which have fields that should be translatable have to inherit :class:`nani.models.TranslatableModel` instead of :class:`django.db.models.Model`.
-Their default manager (usually the ``objects`` attribute) must be an instance of :class:`nani.manager.TranslationManager` or a subclass of that class.
+Models which have fields that should be translatable have to inherit :class:`hvad.models.TranslatableModel` instead of :class:`django.db.models.Model`.
+Their default manager (usually the ``objects`` attribute) must be an instance of :class:`hvad.manager.TranslationManager` or a subclass of that class.
 Your inner :class:`Meta` class on the model may not use any translated fields in it's options.

-Fields to be translated have to be wrapped in a :class:`nani.models.TranslatedFields` instance which has to be assigned to an attribute on your model.
+Fields to be translated have to be wrapped in a :class:`hvad.models.TranslatedFields` instance which has to be assigned to an attribute on your model.
 That attribute will be the reversed ForeignKey from the :term:`Translations Model` to your :term:`Shared Model`.

-If you want to customize your :term:`Translations Model` using directives on a inner :class:`Meta` class, you can do so by passing a dictionary holding the directives as the ``meta`` keyword to :class:`nani.models.TranslatedFields`.
+If you want to customize your :term:`Translations Model` using directives on a inner :class:`Meta` class, you can do so by passing a dictionary holding the directives as the ``meta`` keyword to :class:`hvad.models.TranslatedFields`.

 A full example of a model with translations::

     from django.db import models
-    from nani.models import TranslatableModel, TranslatedFields
+    from hvad.models import TranslatableModel, TranslatedFields

     class TVSeries(TranslatableModel):